 I believe the above three methods can solve your laptop overheating problem.
 If you have any issues during the cleaning process, please leave a message in the comment section so we can assist you.

-I have an HP Pavillion dv7t-4100 laptop.
+I have an HP Pavilion dv7t-4100 laptop.
 Its fan spins almost all the time, and my laptop gets hot and shuts down automatically.
 I know it has to be cleaned from the inside, and I did this a while ago.
 My question is this: I don’t remember if there was a thermal pad or thermal grease between the CPU/GPU and the heatsink.
 I have thermal grease on there now, but I suspect that the grease isn’t enough to fill the gap between the top of the CPU/GPU and the bottom of the heatsink.
-If the gap isn’t filled and there is space, then the grease isn’t going to transfer the heat to the heatsink.
+If the gap isn’t filled and there is space, then the grease won’t transfer the heat to the heatsink.
 So no matter how fast the fan turns, the heat isn’t going anywhere.
-Whether there was grease or not initially, can I instead of slapping on new grease, put a thermal pad in between the CPU/GPU and the heatsink?
-Also, if the thermal pad isn’t thick enough to fill the gap, then can I stack thermal pads in order to build up thickness?
-Alternatively, if the thermal pad is too thick and has to be squeezed under the heatsink, then can the extra pressure on the CPU/GPU cause any problems, or will it work fine?
+Whether there was grease or not initially, can I put a thermal pad between the CPU/GPU and the heatsink instead of applying new grease?
+Also, if the thermal pad isn’t thick enough to fill the gap, can I stack thermal pads in order to build up thickness?
+Alternatively, if the thermal pad is too thick and has to be squeezed under the heatsink, can the extra pressure on the CPU/GPU cause any problems, or will it work fine?

-2. I also face this problem you need to service the laptop by opening it and removing the dust inside the fan chamber
+I also face this problem.
+You need to service the laptop by opening it and removing the dust inside the fan chamber.